 In small doses, saffron has a subtle taste and aroma and pairs well with savory dishes, such as paella, risottos, and other rice dishes.

 The best way to draw out saffron’s unique flavor is to soak the threads in hot — but not boiling — water.
 Add the threads and the liquid to your recipe to achieve a deeper, richer flavor.

 Saffron is readily available at most specialty markets and can be purchased as threads or in powdered form.
-However, it’s best to buy the threads, as they give you more versatility and are less likely to be adulterated.
+It’s best to buy the threads, if possible, since they can be used in many different ways and are less likely to be adulterated.

-Though saffron is the most expensive spice in the world, a small amount goes a long way, and you often won’t need more than a pinch in your recipes.
+Though saffron is the most expensive spice in the world, a small amount goes a long way.
+You often won’t need more than a pinch in your recipes.
 In fact, using too much saffron can give your recipes an overpowering medicinal taste.

 In addition, saffron is available in supplement form.